samadeusfp/PRIPEL/README.md

 - n: Maximum prefix of considered traces for the trace-variant-query.
 It must be an integer
 - k: Prunning parameter of the trace-variant-query.
 At least k traces must appear in a noisy variant count to be part of the result of the query.
 It must be an integer

+The program will produce a xes-file that contains an anonymised event log.

 Please note that certain combinations of n, k and epsilon can lead to very long runtime.
 If you experience such a runtime, try to higher values for k.

+Additionally, please note that some event logs contain attributes that are equivalent to a case id.
+For privacy reasons such attributes must be deleted from the anonymised log.
+We handle such attributes with a blacklist.

 ## How to contact us
 PRIPEL was developed at the Process-driven Architecture group of Humboldt-Universität zu Berlin.
 If you want to contact us, just send us a mail at: fahrenks || hu-berlin.de